austinsonger/Policy-Portal/access-control.md

 ## Temporary Access to AWS Accounts and Resources

-Access to \<PlaceHolder> AWS accounts are permissible through temporary credentials / sessions only.
+Access to `<Company Placeholder>` AWS accounts are permissible through temporary credentials / sessions only.
 No persistent users, passwords or access keys are allowed in AWS IAM configurations for end-user access, either to the AWS console or AWS CLI.
 This is achieved with the following processes:

 **AWS Console Access**